RajanGuptaShah/Heart-Disease-Prediction/README.md

 Heart Disease Prediction Web App

-A Flask-based web application that predicts heart disease using Logistic Regression (~80% accuracy).
+A Flask-based web application that predicts heart disease using RandomForest (99% accuracy).
 Users input age, chest pain type, and max heart rate to get predictions.
 It features an interactive UI and is deployment-ready.

 Key Features: